-It's not just children who need to talk about death - adults do too.
-Yesterday nearly 1000 people in the United Kingdom died from the coronavirus.
+Yesterday (as I write this) nearly 1,000 people in the United Kingdom died from the coronavirus.
 Many of them died in intensive care units without any relatives and friends to hold their hand.
-So, my husband and I talked about dying alone in the hospital.
+So my husband and I talked about dying alone in the hospital.
 Although we would want to be together if one of us was dying, we both understood that this would not be possible during the pandemic.
-I told Bernie that no one must never feel guilty for not being there if I had to die alone.
+I told Bernie that no one must ever feel guilty for not being there if I had to die alone.
 As long as I was able to, I would think about those I love, and that would comfort me.
-Of course, we hope that this won't happen, but I know how important it is to have some good conversations about death long before it happens, so that you're able to talk about it more openly and confidently when you really need to.

-Even before the pandemic we had told each other about our wishes for organ donation, resuscitation options, and whether we would prefer to die at home, in the hospital or in a hospice.
-We have also given each other permission to remarry if one of us dies, so that neither of us needs to feel guilty if that's the choice we make.
+Even before the pandemic, we had told each other about our wishes for organ donation, resuscitation options, and where we would prefer to die (at home, in the hospital, or in a hospice).
+We have also given each other permission to remarry if one of us dies so that neither of us needs to feel guilty if that's the choice we make.